The Institute of International Affairs

 The Centre for Small State Studies (CSSS) aims to encourage research and education on the subject of small states.
 It has established itself as one of the leading research centres in the world focusing on this theme.
 The CSSS has received several grants from the European Union, the Nordic Council, and the Nordic-Baltic Council.
 It has also received support from both private and public enterprises in Iceland.
 In 2013 the CSSS was awarded a prestigious Centre of Excellence grant from the EU and will thus become a Jean Monnet Centre of Excellence, the first of its kind in Iceland.
 Since 2003, the CSSS has run an annual summer school on Small States and European Integration.
 The course runs for two weeks and is open to both Icelandic and international students.
 The Summer School is a joint project of several universities in Europe and is sponsored by the EU’s Erasmus program.
 The Centre runs two reviewed publications series offering occasional papers as well as working papers, available in print and online.
 The Centre has also published books on various related topics.

-The Project Managers of the Centre for Small State Studies is Tómas Joensen.
+The Project Manager of the Centre for Small State Studies is Tómas Joensen.
 Baldur Þórhallsson, Professor at the Faculty of Political Science, is the Programme and Research Director of CSSS.

 The Project Manager of CAPS is Margrét Cela.